What to wear to jury duty

 Dressing well doesn’t just affect how others see you; it can also impact how you feel about yourself.
 When you’re dressed professionally, you’re likely to feel more confident, focused, and ready to tackle the responsibilities ahead of you.
 It’s a bit like putting on armor before going into battle—except this armor is made of wool, cotton, or maybe a nice blend.

-See also What to wear to baby shower
+See also What to wear Hiking

 Studies have shown that what you wear can influence your mindset.
 This phenomenon is often referred to as “enclothed cognition,” a fancy term that basically means your clothes can affect your mental state.
 When you dress in a way that you associate with professionalism and competence, you’re more likely to embody those traits.